 3. Context menu [back to top]

-Access the context menu through the arrow in the top right corner of your News widget.
+Access the context menu through More options icon in the top right corner of your News widget.

 You can add extra News feeds here, Edit existing ones, copy or move the entire widget to another page and refresh its content.
 You can also delete the News widget or open the Settings pane, to personalize it even more.
 And there's a quick access to the help section (this very article).